 4. Enjoy your thanksgiving dinner + less clean up

 Get dressed and wait for your guests to arrive.
 Enjoy your dinner with friends and family.

-Once your guests are done eating, do a simple clean-up if you went the disposable route.
-Even ask your guests for help to clean up 😉.
+Once your guests are done eating, do a simple clean-up if you go the disposable route.
+Even ask your guests for help cleaning up 😉.

-I hope you give these recipes and tips a try and let me know in the comments what is your favorite Thanksgiving recipe?
+I hope you try these recipes and tips and let me know your favorite Thanksgiving recipe in the comments.